UBC-ECESS/EcessDiscordBot/README.md

 #### Course Threads

+Note that this feature is single-tenant; that is, this shouldn't be used across multiple servers.

 Course threads take advantage of Discord's threads feature to create permanent threads per course.

 Admins can specify particular channels for course year levels as the base channel for the threads, which the bot will use to register the corresponding courses.
 For example, if we had the following channel list: